AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 ## 5. Verification

-Afte the creation of the previous Smart Groups and Rules, this is how the topology with the permitted protocols should look like:
+After the creation of the previous Smart Groups and Rules, this is how the topology with the permitted protocols should look like:

 ```{figure} images/lab10-topology2.png
 ---